semperos/ari/README.md

 - [Goal] is the core language
   - Goal's `lib` files are loaded by default, with prefix matching their file names (see [vendor-goal](vendor-goal) folder in this repo)
 - Extensible CLI REPL with:
-  - Auto-completion with documentation for:
-    - Built-in keywords
-    - Built-in syntax aliases (e.g., typing "first" and TAB will show `*` and `¿` in auto-complete results)
-    - User-defined globals
   - Runtime configuration:
-    - Configure the REPL prompt by setting string values for the `ari.prompt` and `ari.nextprompt` (for multiline input) globals
+    - Configure the REPL prompt by setting string values for the `ari.prompt` global
     - Replace default REPL printing by setting a function value for the `ari.print` global (function receives a single Goal value to print)
     - Configure the output format with `--output-format` or using one of the `)output.` system commands at the REPL.
 Formats include CSV/TSV, JSON, Markdown, and LaTeX.
   - `ari.p` is bound to the previous result (value from last evaluation at the REPL)
-  - Alternatively run `ari` with `--raw` for a simpler, raw REPL that lacks line editing, history, and auto-complete, but is better suited for interaction via an editor like (Neo)Vim, or if you prefer rlwrap or another line editor to the one that ships with ari.
+  - `help` based on Goal's, but:
+    - Monadically: accepts a regular expression instead of a string, using the regex to return documentation that matches it.
-  - `help` based on Goal's, but allows adding help strings when used dyadically (e.g.,`"sql.q"help"Run SQL query"`)
+    - Dyadically: adds the right argument as the help string for the left argument (e.g.,`"sql.q"help"Run SQL query"`)
 - New Goal functions:
+  - `ac` which stands for auto-complete, taking a glob string and returning Goal globals that match
   - `http.` functions for HTTP requests using [Resty]
   - `ratelimit.new` and `ratelimit.take` for rate limiting (leaky bucket algorithm) using [uber-go/ratelimit]
   - `sql.` functions for SQL queries and commands